Xunnamius/black-flag-extensions/README.md

   --version                                                             [string]
 ```

-Ideally, Black Flag would allow us to describe the relationship between `--lang`
+Ideally, Black Flag would allow us to describe the relationship between `‑‑lang`
-and its _suboption_ `--version` declaratively, without having to drop down to
+and its _suboption_ `‑‑version` declaratively, without having to drop down to
 imperative interactions with the yargs API like we did above.

 This is the goal of the `subOptionOf` configuration key.
 Using `subOptionOf`,